jealcazars/jfxtail/README.md

 ### Roadmap
 _The following features will be included in version 1.0.0:_

-- **Buffer size** - To avoid memory problems, the number of bytes to read from a file will be limited.
-User can modify this value
 - **Improve filters dialog** - Modify filter directly in the table

 _The following features will be included in later versions:_